Interactive Bar

 Intent:

-In order to achieve this aim, the teaching of English, in all of its forms, has a high profile within the school.
-We follow the National Curriculum for English ensuring that all pupils:
+To achieve this aim, the teaching of writing and reading has a high profile within the school.
+We follow the National Curriculum for English, ensuring that all pupils:

 Implementation:

-The school provides a wide variety of high quality resources to support the teaching of reading through access to classroom reading books, children’s newspapers, magazines and audio books.
-The school subscribes to an online Reading Plus program used in upper Key Stage Two.
+The school provides a wide variety of additional high quality resources to support the teaching of reading through access to classroom reading books, children’s newspapers and magazines.
+The school subscribes to an online Reading Plus program used in KS2.

 Spelling is taught and assessed weekly linked to our phonics programme or spelling expectations from the National Curriculum.
 Pupils are given words to learn using a 7:3 ratio – seven words following a spelling pattern or spelling rule and three words from their year group word lists.